Death Knight Guide (6.1)

 #showtooltip /use 13 /cast Pillar of Frost /cast Death's Advance

 Make sure your on use damage trinket is in slot 13.

 Unholy is now straight forward.
 Stacking Shadow Infusions an bursting during Dark Transformation is key.
 This is when gargoyle should be used, and Death Runes no longer get any special treatment.
 Use them as you see fit.
 Scourge Strike is now the primary strike, and it will consume the majority of your runes.
+As Unholy, Soul Reaper now ticks at 45% health, and thus should be use more often at higher health pools.
 Remember, our level 100 set bonus grants us 20% increased shadow damage while Dark Transformation is active.

 Unless you're practicing for a no-addon tournament, there is no reason not to customize your interface to your liking.
 Moving things to easier places for you to see can assist you greatly and help you to not overlap.
 There are few and far in-between addons that I would describe as mandatory, as Blizzard has certainly made the baseline interface more acceptable over the years.